 Use of water is optimized and there is reduction in its consumption by 70 - 80%.

-Incidence of disease and pests is reduced or almost eliminated.
+Incidence of disease and pests is reduced.

 Crops can be grown throughout the year.